emmanuelU17/multimodule/integration/README.md

-# Runs tests against WebServer native image
+# Objective
+Simply an automation application.
+In other words, this integration, runs endpoint tests against the generated native image of webserver application.